 The type and initial size of pre-fabricated flaws shall be justified.

-Justification of initial flaw size can be based on capability or on a crack whose depth is as close as possible to the wall thickness, within the range of a/c specified in sub clause 5.3.4c.
+Justification of initial flaw size can be based on NDT capability or on a crack whose depth is as close as possible to the wall thickness, within the range of a/c specified in sub clause 5.3.4c.

 ECSS-E-ST-32-02_0260367